GadgetSeed/gadgetseed/README.md

 ## Configuration and build

 To run the emulator, select "EMU" When you select the system in the configuration.
-You can build the gadgetseed from the configuration again with the following command:
+You can build Gadgetseed from the configuration again with the following command:

 ```sh
 make reset